Historic Sites of Manitoba: Roxy Theatre / Roxy Lanes (385 Henderson Highway, Winnipeg)

 This dark red brick building on Henderson Highway in Winnipeg was designed by local architect Max Zev Blankstein and built in 1929 with work overseen by the city engineering department's John Worthy Battershill to ensure that fireproofing requirements were met by owner Jacob Miles.

-The theatre closed in May 1960 and reopened as a 20-lane bowling alley on 24 December 1960, exactly 31 years after its initial opening.
+The theatre closed in May 1960 and reopened as a 20-lane bowling alley on 3 December 1960, nearly 31 years to the day after its original opening.
 The bowling alley closed in 2022 and, at the time of a 2023 site visit, the building was vacant.

 “New theatre will open on Christmas Eve,” Winnipeg Tribune, 21 December 1929, page 19.